zfhui/json_api_talk/json_api_talk.md

 # [fit] _An Introduction to_
 # [fit] { json:api }

+^
+- Greeting!
+- this presentatop aims:
+  - main motivation
+  - show you some of the core features
+- courious about learning more about it, afterwards
+- maybe even want to use it for your next project

 <!-- ^
 - Greeting!
 - idea of this talk came to me while I was working on a project at my previous company DaWanda